-This paper presents the opinion that lack of quality in the transmission of details precludes the transfer of information of subjective nature, present in behavioral details, frustrating the communication process.
+This paper presents the position that lack of quality in the transmission of details precludes the transfer of information of subjective nature, present in behavioral details, frustrating the communication process.
 Studies have shown that, in interpersonal communication, about 7% of the communication is transmitted by the content of the word uttered, 38% by the utterance intonation, and 55% by image.
 The exact number may be disputed, but it is clear that much of the information present in interpersonal communication is conveyed by gestures, small physiological reaction, changes in skin tone, and other minute details.

 The importance of subjective of components is easily shown by the study of the evolution of voice synthesis systems.
 They only achieved practical and widespread use after the subjective aspects of the synthesized voice were fully understood.
-The same should hold true for the image aspects, and this is the key point to be accessed to build practical telepresence systems.
+The same holds true for the image aspects, and this is the key point to be accessed to build practical telepresence systems.

 This paper is organized as follows.
-Section 2 presents the nature and evolutions of voice synthesis systems, to substantiate the above claim.
-Section 3 presents some evidence for the importance of the minute details in the transmission of information in human communication.
-Section 4 suggests some guidelines for the dimensioning of telepresence systems; finally, section 5 presents come concluding remarks.
+Section 2 presents the nature and evolution of voice synthesis systems, to substantiate the above claim.
+Since the same justification for image properties would be lenghty, it will not be presented here, but is available in [2].
+Section 3 presents the requirements for image quality, enhancing the importance of the minute details in the transmission of information in human communication.
+Section 4 suggests some guidelines for the dimensioning of telepresence systems, and finally, section 5 presents some concluding remarks.